Topology-Aware Active Learning on Graphs: Methods

 \begin{remark}[Reduction Parameter] Inspecting Definition \ref{def:bfc} and Algorithm \ref{alg:curvature} reveals a bias toward high-degree nodes.
 The $\frac{2}{d_i}$ and $\frac{2}{d_j}$ terms encourage the algorithm to choose points in high density regions, which tend to be points that are at the center - in some sense ``representative'' - of a cluster.
 This synergizes nicely with exploitative active learning, where queries tend to fall along the more sparsely-populated decision boundary.
-Moreover, we can use this bias to speed up the algorithm by only considering the top $r$ fraction (i.e. top $1/r$ percent) of nodes \textit{by degree} - reducing the search space on the graph by a factor of $r$ - without sacrificing accuracy (we demonstrate this and discuss further in Appendix \ref{sec:app:reduction}). \end{remark}
+Moreover, we can use this bias to speed up the algorithm by only considering the top $1/r$ fraction of nodes \textit{by degree} - reducing the search space on the graph by a factor of $r$ - without sacrificing accuracy (we demonstrate this and discuss further in \ref{sec:app:reduction}).
+This can be viewed as a method of \textit{pruning} or \textit{prefiltering}, which is common in the coreset literature \cite{zheng2023coveragecentric}. \end{remark}

 We highlight and further motivate our method with an illustration on the ``Blobs'' dataset in Figure \ref{fig:blobs_illustration}.
 This dataset (previously used in \cite{miller2023poisson}) consists of eight Gaussian clusters with 300 points per cluster, centered at even spacings around the unit circle, with $\sigma = 0.17$, where the blobs are assigned alternating classes.
 We compare DAC with our proposed coreset algorithm, CC.
-We see that DAC is slow to explore the dataset, requiring 17 iterations before each of the eight clusters has a member in the coreset.
-Meanwhile, CC samples from all eight clusters by iteration eight - the minimum possible time to sample all eight clusters, and over twice as fast as DAC.
-The curvature method is also biased toward higher-degree nodes, selecting points at the center of clusters, while DAC does not account for the cluster structure.
+DAC is slow to explore the dataset, requiring 17 iterations before each of the eight clusters has a point in the coreset.
+Meanwhile, CC samples from all eight clusters by iteration eight - over twice as fast as DAC.
+The curvature method is also biased toward higher-degree nodes, selecting points at the center of clusters, while DAC is random.